HUD Lowers FHA Loan Limits And How Affects Home Buyers

 Qualifying For Home Loans With High Loan Limits

-With HUD Lowering FHA Loan Limits, The Gustan Cho Team at USA Mortgage has created and launched NON-QM Loans and Bank Statement Loans where there are no loan limits.
+With HUD Lowering FHA Loan Limits, Gustan Cho Associates has created and launched NON-QM Loans and Bank Statement Loans where there are no loan limits.

 - Home Buyers who cannot qualify for FHA Loans due to the reductions in Loan Limits can qualify for NON-QM Loans.